tomergee/gkemcp/README.md

 ## Use as local MCP server

-Run the Cloud Run MCP server on your local machine using local Google Cloud credentials.
+Run the GKE MCP server on your local machine using local Google Cloud credentials.
 This is best if you are using an AI-assisted IDE (e.g. Cursor) or a desktop AI application (e.g. Claude).

 0. Install [Node.js](https://nodejs.org/en/download/) (LTS version recommended).